mmoussallam/PyMP/_sources/doc.txt

 it can be fairly faster and more thoroughly tested that this piece of software.

-In the opposite case let's have a look at how this is built:
+In the opposite case let's have a look at how this is built.
+The archtecture is built upon these objects:

-.. uml:: /home/manu/workspace/meeg_denoise/bench.py
+.. uml:: /home/manu/workspace/PyMP/PyMP/base.py

 A few notions